AkarshSatija/TIL/aws [devOps]/aws-cli/random.md

 - to restart elb serverApp from within elb shell

 `eb deploy `

-deploy git repo to the elb
+- deploy git repo to the elb

+`eb ssh`
+- Login into one of the instances of AWS